Information Risk and Security Policy FAQ

 ‘Security policies’ are typically restricted to IT, cyber or technical security matters in reality, leaving substantial gaps, especially in the wider aspects of information risk and security such as human factors, fraud, privacy, intellectual property, business continuity, business relationships and industrial

 espionage.
-In the absence of a reasonably comprehensive policy framework substantial holes in coverage are likely.
+In the absence of a reasonably comprehensive policy framework, your policy coverage is likely to have more holes than Swiss cheese.

 For some obscure reason, corporate policies are often drafted in a stilted pseudo-legal style that makes them hard for ordinary people to